naxels/go_logfile_reader/README.md

 and do a RegEx to for example highlight matches on a line

 **TODO:**
-- implement the option only read given number of lines from file
-- implement the option to read from head or tail
+- implement the option to read from tail
-- create tests (head + lines read, tail + lines read, lines to read larger than file (catch more lines than 'file' error without user error))
+- create tests tail + lines read, lines to read larger than file (catch more lines than 'file' error without user error))

 You can use a go routine to input a volume of log files and get lines back